robinjacobroy/robinjacobroy/README.md

 - 👋 Hi, I’m Robin
-- I am an experienced Doctoral Researcher with a demonstrated history of working in Data Science.
-Skilled in Python Programming, Deep Learning and Data Analysis.
+- ℹ️ I am an experienced Doctoral Researcher at Kerala University with a demonstrated history of working in Data Science.
-- Strong research professional with a Master of Science focused in Physics from Mahatma Gandhi University, Kerala.
+- ✨ Skilled in Python Programming, Deep Learning and Data Analysis.
-- 👀 I’m interested in Python Programming and Machine Learning
+- 👀 Strong Research Professional with a Master of Science focused in Physics from Mahatma Gandhi University, Kerala.
-- 🌱 I’m currently exploring Satellite Image Analysis
+- 🌱 I’m currently working on the applications of Machine Learning in Satellite Image Analysis

 <!---
 robinjacobroy/robinjacobroy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.